BasisDeveloper/Tsoding-Color-Theme-unofficial/README.md

 Hello everyone, and welcome to yet another VSCode theme.

-This theme is based on one of Tsoding's earliest color themes before it turned to the "*dark side*" <sup>*(higher contrast and darker)*</sup>, its seen [in this video](https://www.youtube.com/watch?v=9yt7oWciNfM&t=1s&ab_channel=TsodingDaily)!
+This theme is based on one of Tsoding's earliest color themes before it turned to the "dark side" (higher contrast and darker), its seen in Tsoding's ['Writing My Own Malloc in C'](https://www.youtube.com/watch?v=sZ8GJ1TiMdk&ab_channel=TsodingDaily) video!
 But a darker and custom light theme are also supplied as well.
+This theme has made special inclusions that utilize IDEs, syntax highlighting has been added to keywords and tokens that originally weren't possible with Tsoding's editor (i.e. a darker color for function local variables).

 If you're looking for Tsoding's current theme for VSCode take a look at [JoaoAJMAto's Tsoding Theme](https://marketplace.visualstudio.com/items?itemName=JoaoAJMAtos.tsoding-theme), it's great!